britram/taps-transports/draft-ietf-taps-transports.md

 Each byte in the stream is identified by a sequence number.
 The sequence number is used to order segments on receipt, to identify segments in acknowledgments, and to detect unacknowledged segments for retransmission.
 This is the basis of the reliable, ordered delivery of data in a TCP stream.
 TCP Selective Acknowledgment (SACK) {{RFC2018}} extends this mechanism by making it possible to provide earlier identification of which segments are missing, allowing faster retransmission.
-SACK-based methods (e.g. DSACK) can also result in less spurious retransmission.
+SACK-based methods (e.g. Duplicate Selective ACK) can also result in less spurious retransmission.

 Receiver flow control is provided by a sliding window: limiting the amount of unacknowledged data that can be outstanding at a given time.
 The window scale